enisogdum/YTU-Archive/İntroduction To Computer Science/İntroduction To Computer Science Grades Letter/README.md

 ## 🖥️ Introduction to Computer Science Grades

-These are my personal grades for the **Introduction to Computer Science** course, including midterms, assignments, projects, final exam, and make-up (Büt) exam.
+These are my personal grades for the **Introduction to Computer Science** course, including midterms, assignments, projects, final exam, and make-up exam.

 | Assessment          | Score |
 |--------------------|-------|